You are here

 - Adults with Serious Thoughts of Suicide

-- Youth with At Least One Past Year Major Depressive Episode (MDE)
+- Youth with At Least One Major Depressive Episode (MDE) in the Past Year

 - Youth with Severe MDE.

 A high ranking on the Prevalence Ranking indicates a lower prevalence of mental health and substance use issues.
-States that rank 1-10 have lower rates of mental health and substance use problems compared to states that ranked 42-51.
+For example, states that rank 1-10 have lower rates of mental health and substance use problems compared to states that ranked 42-51.

 Adult Prevalence of Mental Illness - Adults with Any Mental Illness (AMI)

-The state prevalence of mental illness ranges from 16.03% in Florida to 22.66% in Oregon.
+The state prevalence of adult mental illness ranges from 15.50% in New Jersey to 22.61% in Oregon.

-8.47% of adults in America report having a substance use or alcohol problem.
+7.93% of adults in America reported having a substance use disorder in the past year;

 Adults with Serious Thoughts of Suicide

-The percentage of adults reporting serious thoughts of suicide is 3.94%.
-The estimated number of adults with serious suicidal thoughts equals 9.4 million individuals.
+The percentage of adults reporting serious thoughts of suicide is 4.04%.

-The state prevalence of adult with serious thoughts of suicide range from Connecticut at 3.34% to Utah at 4.85%.
+The state prevalence of adults with serious thoughts of suicide range from Florida at 3.34% to Utah at 5.62%.

-Youth with At Least One Past Year Major Depressive Episode (MDE)
+Youth with At Least One Major Depressive Episode (MDE) in the Past Year

-11.01% of youth (age 12-17) report suffering from at least one major depressive episode (MDE) in the past year.
-Major Depression is marked by significant and pervasive feelings of sadness that are associated with suicidal thoughts and impair a young person’s ability to concentrate or engage in normal activities.
+12.63% of youth (age 12-17) report suffering from at least one major depressive episode (MDE) in the past year.

-The state prevalence of youth with MDE ranges from Washington, DC at 8.69% to Oregon at 14.62%.
+The state prevalence of youth with MDE ranges from the District of Columbia at 9.91% to Indiana at 15.93%.

 Youth with Severe Major Depressive Episode

-The state prevalence of youth with Severe MDE ranges from 5.2% in North Dakota to 10.7% in Oregon.
+The state prevalence of youth with Severe MDE ranges from 6.1% in New Jersey to 12.7% in Nevada.

-5.13% of youth in America report having a substance use or alcohol problem.
+4.61% of youth in America reported having a substance use disorder in the past year.

-The state prevalence of youth alcohol and substance use ranges from 4.06% in Oklahoma to 6.44% in Colorado.
+The state prevalence of youth with substance use disorder in the past year ranges from 3.55% in Pennsylvania to 8.33% in Alaska.